 A company can be registered in Estonia remotely using the e-Residency card (no need to visit).
 Having an e-Resident card, a legal address, and a contact person in Estonia is necessary for setting up a company in Estonia.
 Please submit the following application to establish a company with an e-Resident card:

 Estonia is a small country in Northern Europe.
-Nowadays, Estonia is a homeland to 1.3 million people, that makes it one of the less-populated countries of the European Union, Eurozone, NATO, the OECD, as well as the Schengen area.
+Estonia is one of the smallest countries in the European Union, Eurozone, NATO, OECD, and Schengen, with only 1.3 million people living there today.

 What is e-residency?

 E-Residency is a state-issued digital identity and a paperless business environment that allows citizens to access Estonian e-government services.
 Estonian citizens not living permanently on the country’s territory that wish to access the country’s and the EU’s e-services may obtain an E-Residency from the Estonian government.

 A variety of government ministries and institutions are participating in the e-Residency program, which has been established as a nationwide initiative.
 The biggest advantage of being an e-Resident is that they can access electronic services throughout the EU without restriction, due to the fact that Estonia is a member of the European Union.

 As a physical identity card, the e-Resident ID not only does not confer Estonian citizenship, but also does not grant entry into the EU to its holder.
 The benefits of e-Residency include tax exemption.